Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Sintra Walking Trails

-The top Sintra things to do are linked together by intertwining trails through forested nature parks.
-The paths allow visitors to create their own Sintra walking tour from sight-to-sight.
+The top Sintra things to do are linked together by intertwining trails through forested parks.
+These paths allow visitors to create their own Sintra walking tour from sight-to-sight.

 Top Tip: Get a map of the Sintra Pedestrian Path from the tourist office.